chucknology/PhabGalleryFix/README.md

 Install with `adb install -r -d PhabGalleryFixed.apk`

-Install any social media apps which were previously giving 505 errors, such as G+.
+Install any social media apps which were previously failing to install with error -505, such as G+.

 The Gallery app will no longer be functional.
 To restore the working functionality of the Gallery app:

 Open Settings->Apps->Gallery and select the overflow menu in the top right (three dots) and "Uninstall updates".

+After you uninstall this fix, you may need to repeat the process when affected apps such as G+ are updated.